wp-plugins/jomres/readme.txt

 == Description ==

-=Intro=

 This [script](http://manual.jomres.net/installation.html?ms=AwAAAAAAAAAKIA==&mw=MjQw&st=MA==&sct=MA==) contains the bridging plugins required to run Jomres 8.1.0 in Wordpress.

 == Installation ==

 This plugin contains only the bridging software required to allow Jomres and Wordpress to work together.
-To comply with Wordpress plugin directory rules we are unable to include the web installation package, however you can download it for free from [our downloads page](www.jomres.net/files/jomres_booking_system_web_installer_for_wordpress.zip).
+To comply with Wordpress plugin directory rules we are unable to include the web installation package, however you can download it for free from [our downloads page](http://www.jomres.net/files/jomres_booking_system_web_installer_for_wordpress.zip).

 1. Unzip jomres_booking_system_web_installer_for_wordpress.zip
 2. Go to Plugins -> Add new and upload `jomres.zip`.
-3. If Jomres isn't yet installed you will see a message saying so and you'll be given a link to follow to download the [Jomres Wordpress Web Installer](www.jomres.net/files/jomres_booking_system_web_installer_for_wordpress.zip).
+3. If Jomres isn't yet installed you will see a message saying so and you'll be given a link to follow to download the [Jomres Wordpress Web Installer](http://www.jomres.net/files/jomres_booking_system_web_installer_for_wordpress.zip).
 You must install this as this installs the actual Jomres Core system.
 4. Activate the Jomres Wordpress Web Installer through the 'Plugins' menu in WordPress.
 This will copy jomres_webinstall.php to the root of your Wordpress installation.
 5. Follow the [onscreen instructions](http://manual.jomres.net/step_1___web_installer__recommended_.html?ms=AwAAAAAAAAAKIA==&mw=MjQw&st=MA==&sct=MA==) to download Jomres and install it.
 Once Jomres has been installed please deactivate and delete the *Jomres Booking System Web Installer for Wordpress*.